- Simplified Version

 - Does lying to children about Father Christmas damage them?

-- Find out how all your classmates discovered the truth about Father Christmas, and make a pie chart of the ways in which it happened.
+- Find out how all your classmates discovered the truth about Father Christmas, and make a pie chart of the ways that it was revealed to them.

 - Research another country’s Christmas traditions and list five ways in which they differ from your own.